ship-armada/crowdfund/OPERATIONS.md

 ### 9.6 Gas too high for finalization

-**Detection:** `eth_estimateGas` for `finalize()` exceeds block gas limit, or `finalize()` tx reverts with out-of-gas.
+**Detection:** `eth_estimateGas` for `finalize()` exceeds expected range (3-5M), or `finalize()` tx reverts with out-of-gas.

-**If the contract was deployed in phased mode:** This is expected. `finalize()` stores allocations without emitting settlement events.
-Proceed to §6, Path B to emit settlement in batches via `emitSettlement()`.
+Under lazy settlement, `finalize()` writes only aggregate state — it should be well within block gas limits at ~800 participants.
+If gas is unexpectedly high, investigate:

+- **Participant count higher than expected?** More participants = more SLOADs during `hopDemand` iteration.
+Check actual participant count against the ~800 estimate.
+- **Storage layout issue?** Cold reads (2,100 gas) vs warm reads (100 gas) depend on storage packing.
+If participant data is spread across many storage slots, cold read costs accumulate.
+- **Contract bug?** `finalize()` should not be writing per-participant state.
+If it is, the lazy settlement architecture is not correctly implemented.

-**If the contract was deployed in single-tx mode and `finalize()` reverts with out-of-gas:** The transaction reverted atomically — no state was written.
+**If `finalize()` reverts:** The transaction reverted atomically — no state was written.
 Verify `finalized == false` on-chain.
-This means the deployed contract cannot finalize with the current participant count.
-Options:
-- If the implementation supports automatic fallback (gas-sensitive branching): retry with phased behavior enabled
-- If the implementation uses a compile-time mode flag: redeployment with phased mode is required

-**Prevention:** Gas testing during development should determine the mode before deployment.
-The implementation test spec (S16: maximum network gas fixture) exists specifically to catch this.
+Investigate root cause before retrying.
+Gas estimation should have caught this in pre-finalization checkpoint.

+**Prevention:** Gas benchmarking during development with realistic participant and slot distributions (see IMPLEMENTATION_TEST.md S16).

 ---